th8ta/ArConnect/README.md

 ## Notes

 - The SDK automatically injects necessary elements into your webpage unless custom references are provided.
-- The iframe source defaults to `http://localhost:5174/` for development.
 - Make sure to call `destroy()` when cleaning up to prevent memory leaks.